MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables.md

 ## Variables pane

-To open the variables pane, in the topic's menu bar, select **Variables**.
+To open the variables pane, select **Variables** in the topic's menu bar.

 :::image type="content" source="media/authoring-variables/open-variable-button.png" alt-text="Screenshot of the variables button.":::